-Our covered bonds ratings process follows the methodology and assumptions outlined in our covered bonds criteria.
+Our covered bond ratings process follows the methodology and assumptions outlined in our covered bonds criteria.

-From our analysis of the legal and regulatory framework for covered bonds in Denmark, we believe that the assets in the cover pool are isolated from the risk of the issuer's bankruptcy or insolvency.
-This asset isolation allows us to assign a higher rating to the covered bond program than the long-term ICR on Danske Bank.
-Although Realkredit Danmark is the issuer of covered bonds we use the rating on Danske Bank A/S as the starting point of our analysis.
-This is because as a starting point of the analysis, we may use the ICR on the parent or guarantor when the issuer is not rated, but it belongs to a group with a rated parent or payments under the covered bonds are guaranteed by another rated entity.
+From our legal and regulatory framework analysis for covered bonds in Denmark, we believe that the cover pool assets are isolated from the issuer's bankruptcy or insolvency risks.
+This asset isolation allows us to assign a higher covered bond rating than the long-term ICR on Danske Bank.
+Although Realkredit Danmark is the covered bond issuer, we use the rating on Danske Bank A/S, its parent bank, as the starting point of our analysis.

 Danske Bank is domiciled in Denmark, which has implemented the EU's Bank Recovery and Resolution Directive (BRRD).
 We consider that mortgage covered bonds have a very strong systemic importance in Denmark.
-These factors increase the likelihood that Danske would continue servicing its covered bonds without accessing the cover pool or receiving jurisdictional support, even following a bail-in of its senior unsecured obligations.
-Therefore, under our covered bonds criteria, we assess the RRL as the higher of (i) two notches above the long-term ICR; and (ii) the resolution counterparty rating (RCR).
-As our long-term ICR on Danske Bank is 'A+', and the RCR is 'AA-', the RRL is 'aa', which reflects two notches of uplift above the ICR.
+These factors increase the likelihood that Danske Bank would continue servicing its covered bonds without accessing the cover pool or receiving jurisdictional support, even following a bail-in of its senior unsecured obligations.
+Therefore, under our covered bonds criteria, we assess the reference rating level (RRL) as the higher of (i) two notches above the long-term ICR; and (ii) the resolution counterparty rating (RCR).
+As our long-term ICR on Danske Bank is 'A+' and the RCR is 'AA-', the RRL is 'aa', which reflects two notches of uplift above the ICR.

 We consider the likelihood for the provision of jurisdictional support.
-Based on very strong jurisdictional support assessment for mortgage covered bond programs in Denmark, we assign three notches of uplift from the RRL.
+Based on a very strong jurisdictional support assessment for mortgage covered bond programs in Denmark, we assign three notches of uplift from the RRL.
 We assess the JRL as 'aaa'.

 We determine the total collateral-based uplift by analyzing the cover pool's asset credit quality, payment structure, and cash flow mechanics.
-As of March 31, 2023, the cover pool amounts to Danish krone (DKK) 293.7 billion, made up of residential and commercial mortgages, public housing loans, and substitute assets (commonly called a "reserve fund" in traditional Danish covered bonds).
+As of March 31, 2025, the cover pool amounts to Danish krone (DKK) 282.5 billion, comprising residential and commercial mortgages, public housing loans, and substitute assets (commonly called a "reserve fund" in traditional Danish covered bonds).

-We generally analyze the cover pool's mortgage credit quality with the help of two key indicators:
+We generally analyze the cover pool's mortgage credit quality using two key indicators:

-• The weighted-average foreclosure frequency (WAFF), which reflects the expected default rate; and

-• The weighted-average loss severity (WALS), which describes the expected loss given default.
+- The weighted-average foreclosure frequency (WAFF), which reflects the expected default rate; and - The weighted-average loss severity (WALS), which describes the expected loss given default.

-As of March 31, 2023, the available credit enhancement is 6.2%.
-This is greater than the 2.75% credit enhancement commensurate with a 'AAA' rating, which corresponds in this instance with the coverage of 'AAA' credit risk.
+As of March 31, 2025, the available credit enhancement is 7.29%.
+This exceeds the 2.54% credit enhancement commensurate with a 'AAA' rating, which corresponds in this instance with the coverage of 'AAA' credit risk.

 As part of our analysis, we reviewed Realkredit Danmark's origination, underwriting, collection, and default management procedures.
-We believe satisfactory policies exist to support our ratings on the covered bonds.
+We believe satisfactory policies exist to support our covered bond ratings.

-As of July 2023, capital center S has no section 15 covered bonds outstanding.
-However, if any section 15 bonds were to be issued out of this capital center, our ratings would reflect the RRL on the senior covered bonds.
-This is because, according to our criteria interpretation, we consider the section 15 bonds to have the same protection as senior covered bonds if there is a bank resolution.
-This also reflects that section 15 bonds are not subject to a payment deferral if the issuer becomes insolvent.
+As of June 2025, capiStal center S has no section 15 covered bonds outstanding.
+However, if any section 15 bonds were to be issued out of this capital center, our ratings would reflect the RRL on the senior covered bonds. (see "Ratings Raised On Danish Section 15 Bonds From Six Capital Centers Following Clarification On Bank Resolution."
+Dec.
+11, 2015).